mbasaglia/glaxnimate/docs/docs/contributing/code_structure.md

 #### src/gui/widgets

-All classes derived from QWidget (that aren't stand-alone windows or dialogs).
+All classes derived from QWidget.

+##### src/gui/widgets/dialogs

+Code for dialogs and windows.
+All widgets that are displayed on their own (ie: not as part of some other widget).

 ## test